Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Photometric Identification of stellar multiplicity

 To find a simple representation, we fitted a $5^{th}$ order polynomial to the median periods of the $300$ Myr cluster between $6600 \geq T_{eff} \geq 3800$.
 We used temperatures hotter than $3800$ since this is roughly its inflection temperature.
 The resulting fit is marked in gray on the right panel.\\ This simple line gives a first-order approximation to the initial period of main sequence stars.
 Because of magnetic braking, at every temperature, stellar rotations of non-interacting stars can only shift to larger periods during their lifetime and should only appear above the curve.
 Stars with a rotation period below the critical curve are, therefore, either an extremely young star or a synchronized binary.
-One way to test this separation line is by using a sample of known non-single stars; we expect the probability of being below the line to be higher for non-single stars compared to general stars.
-Moreover, since we know that short-period binaries are synchronized, we expect the probability of non-single stars with short orbital periods to be even higher.
-Figure \ref{fig:separation_fractions} shows the fraction of stars below the separation line for different samples - a sample of gaia-nss and EBs (all non singles), Gaia-nss and EBs with $P_{orb} < 7$ days (synchronized non-single stars), general stars (all stars), and general stars with $P_{rot} > 7$ days (slow rotators).
-We see that we get the expected results - the known non-single stars have a much higher probability to be found below the critical line than the general sample of stars, and the probability for synchronized non-single is even higher and reaching $~100\%$ for K and G stars. \\
+One way to test this separation line is by using a sample of known non-single stars.
+First, we test the sensitivity of this method for different types of binaries.
+Figure \ref{fig:separation_fractions} shows in the left panel, the fraction of points below the line for different types of non-single solutions.
+We see a clear difference between astrometric binaries and eclipsing binaries - eclipsing binaries show a high fraction that decreases with temperature, while other solutions show zero or very low fractions.
+This difference should not be surprising if we remember the detection biases discussed in section \ref{sec:data}: astrometric solutions require minimal separation to be identified.
+This translates to relatively wide binaries and, therefore, a low probability of fast and synchronized binaries.
+We conclude that detections using the separation line are dominated by eclipsing binaries.
+The right panel of Figure \ref{fig:separation_fractions} shows the fraction of stars below the separation line for both non-singles and general samples.
+First, we note that there is almost no difference between slow rotators ($P_{rot} > 7$ Days) and general stars, which reflects the fact that the general sample is dominated by slow rotators.
+Next, we note that although the trend of decreasing fraction with temperature appears in all samples (the jump in the pink curve at $5000$ K is due to the addition of Gaia eclipsing binaries), the difference between non-single stars, and especially eclipsing binaries, to general stars is very significant and emphasizes the efficiency of the method.

+While Figure \ref{fig:separation_fractions} supports the validity of the separation line, at least qualitatively, we want to validate it through another independent approach.
+To do that, we use a magnitude displacement approach, as we describe in the following.